This article helps you:

 To merge event properties or user properties, follow these steps:

 This transformation allows you to re-assign event and user property values.
-This transformation is useful if a property has a number of misspellings or nonsensical values in drop-downs and will allow you to hide them from the UI or turn them into another value.
+This transformation is useful if a property has misspellings or nonsensical values in drop-downs, and it allows you to hide them from the UI or turn them into another value.

 To rename a property value, follow these steps:

-Setting a property value's visibility status to hidden is helpful for values you may want to track but do not want to appear on the dashboard in any charts.
-Hiding a property value does not delete its raw data, and the value will still be visible in the user's individual event stream.
+Setting a property value's visibility status to hidden is helpful for values you may want to track but don't want to appear on the dashboard in any charts.
+Hiding a property value doesn't delete its raw data, and the value is still be visible in the user's individual event stream.

 To hide a property value, follow these steps:

-Transformations are not permanent and can be reversed.
-You can edit or delete them at any time.
+Transformations aren't permanent.
+You can reverse them, and you can edit or delete them at any time.

 To edit your transformation, follow these steps: